 We have an innate desire to be all things to everybody.
 However, defining an area expertise is imperative to growing your business.
 When you dive deeper into a specific target market, you can really zero in and get a comprehensive understanding of it.
 There is often resistance to specialize because owners are afraid of trapping themselves in their business.
 But those who don’t specialize end up wasting time and money.

-How to Model Bigger Agencies
+How to Create a Growth Model Like Bigger Agencies

 Naturally, if you’ve got a growth mindset you want to model what the big agencies are doing.
 And that’s a great idea, but you have to make sure you’re looking at the right season of that business.
 The big agencies didn’t always start with a broad business.
 Look at their early years and notice how they grew.